 How do you deal with customer complaints?

-Businesses that deal with customer complaints effectively use customer feedback as an opportunity to learn, improve, and save a customer from churning.
+Companies that effectively deal with customer complaints use customer feedback as an opportunity to learn, improve, and prevent a buyer from churning.
 They take the steps needed to resolve the customer’s issue and share the feedback with the right team.

-Some of the top issues customers complain about include long wait times, an automated system that makes it hard to reach a human agent, and having to repeat information multiple times.
+Some of the top issues customers complain about include long wait times, an automated system that makes it difficult to reach a human agent, and having to repeat information multiple times.

 How can customers file a complaint against a company?

-Businesses should make it easy for customers to get help when they experience issues and provide feedback by supporting them over the channels most convenient for them.
+Businesses should make it easy for customers to get help when they experience issues and provide feedback by supporting them over the channels they use most.
 CSAT surveys are also a great way to glean customer feedback and learn why a customer might be dissatisfied.